kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 > - [KEP-5832: Decouple PodGroup API from Workload API](https://github.com/kubernetes/enhancements/pull/5833)

 The Job controller will be extended to create `Workload` and `PodGroup` objects as part of its pod management lifecycle.
 This integration ensures that pods belonging to a Job are scheduled according to the appropriate scheduling policy (gang or basic) before they are created.
-If `Job.spec.template.spec.workloadRef` is set, the Job controller does not create or update `Workload`/`PodGroup` (opt-out due to preexisting or parent-managed controller).
+If `Job.spec.template.spec.schedulingGroup` is set, the Job controller does not create or update `Workload`/`PodGroup` (opt-out due to preexisting or parent-managed controller).

 For the alpha release, this feature is optimized for static batch workloads with a flat API structure where `minCount` is immutable.
 The key design principles are: